 In 2013 Rhythm expanded beyond offering services in just Niseko.
-Customer demand took us to Hakuba where we now operate a one stop ski and snowboard rental and retail store.
-In Niseko, Rhythm’s group of stores has grown to include Rhythm Summit, a backcountry specialty rental and retail shop, along with Zaka where we’ve curated all the finest snow related brands from all over the world including Moncler, Ferra, Kjus and Bogner.
+Customer demand took us to Hakuba where we now operate a one-stop ski and snowboard rental and retail store.
+In Niseko, Rhythm’s group of stores has grown to include Rhythm Summit, a backcountry specialty rental and retail shop, along with Zaka where we’ve curated all the finest snow-related brands from all over the world including Moncler, Fera, Kjus, Spyder and Bogner.
 Our workshop, Rhythm Tunes, offers full range of tuning, mountain and repair services.
-The Rhythm family also includes Boot Solutions in Niseko and Hakuba, a custom boot fitting service operated by podiatrist Dr Ned Buckley.
+The Rhythm family also includes Boot Solutions in Niseko and Hakuba, a custom boot-fitting service operated by podiatrist Dr. Ned Buckley.

-In summer, our attention switches from snow to being an outdoor adventure store.
+In summer, our attention switches away from snow.
 We offer both mountain and road bike rental along with custom tours so visitors can experience the beauty of Niseko in summer.
-We also offer stand up paddle board rental to explore the beautiful local rivers, lakes and nearby coastline.
+We also offer stand up paddle board (or SUP) rental to explore the beautiful local rivers, lakes and nearby coastline.

-Rhythm is dedicated to actively supporting the local community including the Rankoshi Orphanage, offering ski and snowboard gear that will keep the children warm and also help get them out on the mountain.
-Rhythm also suports the Hokkaido International School, the Smile Niseko language program and are major contributors to the local Captain Courageous Gala Ball.
-On snow, Rhythm hosts a public rail jam event that allows locals to hone their skills and enjoy a competitive atmosphere.
+Rhythm is dedicated to actively supporting the local community including the Rankoshi Orphanage, offering ski and snowboard gear that will keep the children warm and get them out on the mountain.
+Rhythm also supports the Hokkaido International School, the Smile Niseko language program and the local Captain Courageous Gala Ball.
+On snow, Rhythm hosts a public Rail Jam event that allows locals to hone their skills and enjoy a competitive atmosphere.
 In summer, we actively fundraise to assist in building local mountain bike trails, along with donating a pump track for the community to use during the warmer months.
 It’s important that we support a community that has given us so much!

 We opened our doors in Hakuba because our customers told us how good the powder is there.
 We opened Rhythm Summit in Niseko because our customers want to explore beyond the lifts.
 Zaka exists because a lot of our customers appreciate the finer things in life!
 It appears that our customers really do know best, so our aim is to continue listening to them and delivering the goods.

 Rhythm’s staff are all housed in and around the Hirafu Village in Niseko or Happo One in Hakuba.
-This means they are close to work, local bars and restaurants and, most importantly, the ski lifts…“The best thing about living and working in Japan is the snow, the food and the overall vibe of the place.
+This means they're close to work, local bars, restaurants and (most importantly) the ski lifts…“The best thing about living and working in Japan is the snow, the food and the overall vibe of the place.
 At the end of the day, though, everyone is here to get that deep deep snow…”